Kydonia: Iron Age

-Hellenistic Period
+Hellenistic period

 In the Hellenistic period, Kydonia took part in the struggle for domination among the cities of Crete.
 At the end of the 3rd century BC a peace treaty with Aptera was signed.

-During the Lyttian War In 220/219 BC both cities joined the alliance of Oreioi (in which Polyrrhenia was a member) and canceled the one with Knossos.
+During the Lyttian War In 220/219 BC both cities joined the alliance of the Oreioi (in which Polyrrhenia was a member) and canceled the one with Knossos.
 Aggressive policy led to the capture of Phalasarna (184 B.C.E) and 14 years later that of Apollonia, an action criticized by Polybius since they were allies.

 The Greeks associated Kydonia with the quince fruit, and the word "quince" ultimately originates in the Greek for "Kydonian apple".

-Roman Period
+Roman period

 In 69 BC the Romans under Quintus Caecilius Metellus Creticus, after the failed attempt of Marcus Antonius Creticus, invaded Crete.
 The Cretan general Lasthenes confronted them in the battle of Kydonia, where he lost and retreated.
 This outcome forced Cretan general Panares to capitulate to the Romans and deliver them the city without resistance.

 The coins of the city-state depict Kydon either as an infant suckling a female Cretan hound or as an archer stringing his bow, accompanied by his dog.

 The remaining base from the Hellenistic wall can be seen below the Byzantine wall of Kastelli Hill.
 Rescue excavations have discovered Hellenistic facilities below buildings of the modern city.

 After the battle of Actium (31 BC) Augustus set Kydonia free for its assistance to him.
 Kydonians are mentioned in book 12 of the Aeneid, where their excellent bow skills are used in an extended Virgilian simile describing the Fury's descent to Juturna.
 The editors of the Barrington Atlas of the Greek and Roman World suggest that the city also bore the name Apollonia (Ἀπολλωνία, Apollōnía) at some point.